MarkusRosen/markusrosen.github.io/_posts/2020-10-19-keras-regression-efficient-net.md

     )
 ```

-We now need to write a function `create_generators()` that takes our input data and creates three Keras `ImageDataGenerators`.
+We now need to write a function `create_generators()` that takes our input data and creates three Keras `ImageDataGenerators`, one for each split of the data.
 There are two steps involved in creating `ImageDataGenerators`: first, create an instance of the `ImageDataGenerator` class and then let the data flow into it, in our case, through a Pandas DataFrame.

 In the first step, we add a few standard data augmentations to our training generator.
 Augmentations help our CNN training a lot if we have only a small dataset.
 They generate new observations of the same image with a few minor edits, which a human could clearly identify as the same image.
 In this case, they are relatively conservative since it would not really make sense to vertically flip a picture of a house.
 We don't add any augmentations in our validation and training data, as we would expect new unseen data to also be in a non-augmentated format.

 To feed data into the generator, we use `flow_from_dataframe()` for each generator separately.
 We specify which DataFrame we want to use, which column contains our image data `x_col`, what our desired image size and batch size should be.
-Please either decrease or increase the `batch_size` according to your GPU.
 Later on, we will use `EfficientNetB0`, which expects an input size of 224x224.
 If you use any other EfficientNet architecture, you need to change the input image size accordingly.
+Please either decrease or increase the `batch_size` according to your GPU.
 For regressions, we use the `class_mode` of `raw`.

 We visualize the augmentations with another function later to get an impression of how they change our input data.